Can Domestic Cats Have Autism?

 -

-Gentle socialization techniques using positive reinforcement
+Gentle socialization using positive reinforcement

 -